robtweed/mg-showcase/INSTALL.md

 ## Install *git*

 You'll need to ensure that you can clone this Github Repository to your host machine, so make sure you have installed *git*.
-If not. on Linux systems:
+If not, on Linux systems:

         sudo apt-get update
         sudo apt-get install -y git